SuzyQuant/SuzyQuant/notes/study/scientific management.md

 Then ask these questions after,
 * Will this (or these) question(s) increase efficiency?
 * Will it reduce the time to perform task?
-(More automated)
+* Did the new system or process help automate the task?
 * Will it increase profit margin?

 <img width="406" alt="image" src="https://user-images.githubusercontent.com/61100293/214598502-51d79610-7b5e-4be1-a592-92311e0e4b32.png">